cirosantilli/test-git-web-interface/README.md

 - <https://sourceforge.net/projects/cirosantilli-test>
 - <https://code.google.com/p/cirosantilli-test>
 - <https://www.assembla.com/code/cirosantilli-test/git/nodes>

+The SSH of those repos can be found at: [remotes.sh](remotes.sh), including other repos which don't have public view like Atlas.

 Tests that are very large will not be included here to keep this repository small: